MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **status_code** - The status code of the error that occurred.
 This helps us understand the cause of the error.

 All characters are also possible properties.
 This helps us understand the characters in the body of the draft message when the error occurred.
-For example, “a”, “b”, “c” are possible properties.
+For example, "a", "b", "c" are possible properties.

 #### app_launch_report